 The term pollution refers to any substance that negatively impacts the environment or organisms that live within the affected environment.
 The 5 major types include Air, Water, Soil, Light, and Noise pollution.

-It refers to the release of pollutants like toxic gases, biological molecules, and particulate matter into the atmosphere.
+- Air Pollution: It refers to the release of pollutants like toxic gases, biological molecules, and particulate matter into the atmosphere.
 The pollutants can be derived from several sources including both natural processes and human activity.
-Volcanic eruptions, limnic eruptions, automobile, and industrial effluents, etc., are some examples of air pollution sources.
+Volcanic eruptions, limnic eruptions, automobile, and industrial effluents, etc., are some examples of air contamination sources.
 Carbon monoxide, carbon dioxide, chlorofluorocarbons, aerosol sprays, etc., are some examples of air pollutants.
 Such pollution can be highly detrimental to the health and well-being of all life forms on earth.

 Some of the common causes of soil contamination are:

 - Improper industrial waste disposal.

 - Intensive farming and fertilizers and pesticides.